Bankruptcy of Lehman Brothers: Impact of bankruptcy filing

 After Constellation Energy was reported to have exposure to Lehman, its stock went down 56% in the first day of trading having started at $67.87.
 The massive drop in stocks led to the New York Stock Exchange halting trade of Constellation.
 The next day, as the stock plummeted as low as $13 per share, Constellation announced it was hiring Morgan Stanley and UBS to advise it on "strategic alternatives", suggesting a buyout.
 While rumors suggested French power company Électricité de France would buy the company or increase its stake, Constellation ultimately agreed to a buyout by MidAmerican Energy, part of Berkshire Hathaway (headed by billionaire Warren Buffett).

 The Federal Agricultural Mortgage Corporation or Farmer Mac said it would have to write off $52.4 million in Lehman debt in the form of senior debt securities it owned as a result of the bankruptcy.
 Farmer Mac said it might not be in compliance with its minimum capital requirements at the end of September.

-In Hong Kong more than 43,700 individuals in the city had invested in HK$15.7 billion of "guaranteed mini-bonds" (迷你債券) from Lehman.
-Many claim that banks and brokers mis-sold them as low-risk.
-Conversely, bankers note that minibonds are indeed low-risk instruments since they were backed by Lehman Brothers, which until just months before its collapse was a venerable member of Wall Street with high credit and investment ratings.
-The default of Lehman Brothers was a low probability event, which was totally unexpected.
-Indeed, many banks accepted minibonds as collateral for loans and credit facilities.
-Another HK$3 billion was invested in similar like derivatives.
+In Hong Kong, more than 43,700 individuals in the city had invested in HK$15.7 billion of "guaranteed mini-bonds" (迷你債券) from Lehman.
+Many claimed that banks and brokers mis-sold them as low-risk.
+However, bankers noted that the minibonds are indeed low-risk instruments since they were backed by Lehman Brothers, which until just months before its collapse was a venerable member of Wall Street with high credit and investment ratings, and many banks accepted minibonds as collateral for loans and credit facilities.
+Another HK$3 billion was invested in similar products, including derivatives.
 The Hong Kong government proposed a plan to buy back the investments at their current estimated value, which would allow investors to partially recover some of their loss by the end of the year.
 HK chief executive Donald Tsang insisted the local banks respond swiftly to the government buy-back proposal as the Monetary Authority received more than 16,000 complaints.
 On October 17, He Guangbe, chairman of the Hong Kong Association of Banks, agreed to buy back the bonds, which were priced using an agreed upon methodology based on its estimated current value.
-This episode had deep repercussions on the banking industry, where misguided investor sentiments became hostile to both wealth management products as well as the banking industry as a whole.
-Under intense pressure from the public, all political parties came out in support of the investors, further fanning distrust towards the banking industry.